 In 2004 he visited Vorkuta, the northernmost former concentration

-camp in European Russia, where his father, Arcadi Berdichevsky, was executed in 1938 for leading a hunger strike.
+camp in European Russia, where his father, Arcadi Berdichevsky, was executed in 1938 for being one of three leaders of a hunger strike.
 He has written the account of researching the archives and his visit to Vorkuta and the Perm concentration camp museum in the Urals.
 It is accessible by searching for Vorkuta Perm on Google.

 In 2011, Jon Utley hosted a panel discussion at the National Press